costinchen/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-The current builds contain the grub,3 fixes but not the NTFS fixes, but we don't build in the NTFS modules in our signed image.
+Our current grub2 builds all fixes above except NTFS fixes, but we don't build the NTFS modules in our signed grub image.
+(Our grub2 is built from RHEL8 source code)

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?